How to Get Rid of Baby Eczema

 Proper skincare to decrease itchiness and prevent scratching.

-Try to stop your child from scratching as much as possible since scratching can make the skin feel even more itchy.
-Scratching can also lead to open sores which can lead to skin infections.
-Keep your child's nails cut short.
-Consider scratch sleeves for sleep.
+Try to stop your child from scratching as much as possible, since scratching can make the skin feel even more itchy.
+Scratching can also cause open sores, which can lead to skin infections.
+Keep your child's nails cut short and consider using scratch mittens or onesies with pullover cuffs to deter scratching.

-Wet wrap treatments.
-Apply wet wraps AFTER bathing and applying topical medicines and moisturizers.
-Here's how:
+To soothe your little one’s sensitive, irritated skin, you may want to try wet wrap treatments.
+Apply wet wraps after bathing and applying topical medicines and moisturizers.
+Here's how to do it:

 • Soak a pair of pajamas or onesies in warm water.